Vishwa07dev/crm/README.md

 ## Features
 * User Handling
     * API for getting the list of all users
-    * EAPI for the gettig the user based on UserID
+    * API for the gettig the user based on UserID
     * API for updating the user type and status
     * Authenticaing and Authorizing above APIs, so that only authenticated ADMIN user will be allowed to perform the above operations
     * ENGINEER/ADMIN user should be able to login successfully after the approval from ADMIN user

-More details around this can be found [here](https://docs.google.com/document/d/1x866VrSsjchFf7dhD7U2zYLbzj-tt34STWuDMMyL6Uc/edit?usp=sharing)

 ## How is the code organized in this repo ?
 The whole repo is divided into multiple branches.
 Each branch contains code for a specific concept.
 For example _session1_ has the code base for user registration and login .
 Each branch is built on the top of the previous branch